koii-network/docs/tutorials/erc20-reward/introduction.md

 sidebar_label: Introduction
 ---

 The ERC20 Reward Task is a Koii Task that issues rewards (ERC20 token) on an EVM chain.
 This Koii Task is unique because it interacts with a token smart contract deployed on the Ethereum Goerli testnet.
-This tutorial will guide you on how to manage the distribution of ERC20 token using a Koii task.
+This tutorial will guide you on how to manage rewarding users with ERC20 tokens using a Koii task.

 # The Task Logic
-The ERC20 Reward Task will interact with the token smart contract deployed on Goerli testnet and reward users who run the task with some of the minted tokens.
+The ERC20 Reward Task will interact with the token smart contract deployed on the Goerli testnet and reward users who run the task with some of the minted tokens.

 # Prerequisite